California

 Jim and his bakers make donuts once a day, either late at night or in the early morning.
 On Friday nights, fueled by a flood of college and high school students, the shop produces fresh donuts continuously from about 6 p.m.
 Jim loves the energy that the students bring to his tiny shop when they buy boxes of donuts and spill into the parking lot.

 The top shelf hosts donuts decorated with cream cheese and raspberry jam: dotted, squiggled and in star or heart patterns.
-Beyond that, there are all manner of sprinkle-lined donuts.
+Beyond that lies all manner of sprinkle-lined donuts.

 This three-tiered shelf features only half of the day’s offerings, colorful cake and raised doughnuts poured with rainbow sprinkles, orange, maple or cherry frosting, crushed peanuts, shredded coconut and more.
-There are buttermilk bars on the top right and bags of donut holes on the top left.
+Buttermilk bars appear the top right and bags of donut holes line the top left.

-The Donut Man kitchen features two dispensers, used to fill and top donuts with fresh cream and raspberry jam.
+The Donut Man uses dispensers to fill and top donuts with fresh cream and raspberry jam.

-Lisa, who’s worked at Donut Man for a year-and-a-half, was proud to display her store spirit.
+Lisa has worked at Donut Man for a year-and-a-half and was proud to display her store spirit.
 Eric, a two-year Donut Man veteran, was equally excited to be working for Jim.
 He left in December to work at a local restaurant for two months, but he wasn’t nearly as happy, so Jim let him return.

-The last donut that Jim introduced was pumpkin cream cheese, two or three years ago, made with real pumpkin.
+Jim last introduced a pumpkin cream cheese donut two or three years ago, made with real pumpkin.
 They’ll be available just before Halloween.